kiwidreamz/telnyx_chatbot_exercise/README.md

 ## Prerequisites
 - Python 3.6+
 - An OpenAI API key
-- Langchain and other dependencies installed
+- Langchain + other dependencies installed

 ## Setup and Run the Project Locally
 1. **Clone the repository**